wimverbruggen/lpjguess.rINS/README.md

 Make sure to load the package: `library(lpjguess.rINS)`
 - Reading: `my_params <- read_ins("my_ins_file.ins")`
 - Writing: `write_ins(my_params,"my_new_ins_file.ins")`
-- See `readExample.R` for a script that reads the included global\*.ins files!
+- Resolve groups: `resolve_groups(my_params)` to include all parameters from higher-level groups into the PFTs

 ## Notes
 - Currently it's best to have the ins files in your R working directory if there are any imports of other ins files.
 However, this is not needed if your ins file is self-contained (ie. no imports)